 Generative Models

 Gigapixel has generative AI models that produce outstanding results for unique enhancements on small images.
-If a ⚠️ Large image warning appears, you'll likely need to resample the image into smaller pixel dimension to avoid processing errors.
-We recommend fitting your image within 1024×1024 when working with generative models.
+If a ⚠️ Large image warning appears, you likely need to crop or resample the image into smaller pixel dimensions to avoid processing errors.
+You can find all the generative models at the bottom of the model list in the right panel:

 System Requirements